gigamon-dev/SubspaceServer/doc/quickstart-from-asss.md

 ## Prerequisites

 The server requires that .NET be installed.
 If you don't already have it, you can get it from: https://dotnet.microsoft.com.
-(Currently .NET 7)

-The server can technically be run on any system supported by .NET.
-However, pre-built binaries are only being provided for Linux x64 and Windows x64.

-> You are free to download the source code and build it for other platforms/architectures, but be aware of these known limitations:
-> - The System.Data.SQLite NuGet package doesn't include native binaries for ARM64.
-To work around this, either build your own ARM64 binary for SQLite or do not use the persist modules (`SS.Core.Modules.PersistSQLite` and `SS.Core.Modules.Persist`).
-> - The Continuum Encryption native binaries (closed source) are currently only available for Linux x64 and Windows x64.
-In the future, macOS and ARM64 binaries may be considered.

 ## Installation